MartyJek/RnD-Graduation-MJ/content/Midterm-Paper.md

 ___
 **Research Question**

 1. *How can I explore a biosphere-aware techno-aesthetics in computer graphics based on permacomputing design principles*

 >exploring design principles from permacomputing is an interesting pov! experimenting with biosphere-aware aesthetics

 2. *How can I explore and ==make aware of== sustainable approaches in computer graphics and media streaming through an interactive media installation?*

+Andy:
+- how can i communicate...
+- why is it a media installation?
+- wie chani lüt zum thema permacomputing en erfahrig
+- how can i communicate the issue of permacomputing through...
+- not I (me, self), aber wie cha mini audience permacomputing erfahre?
+- im allgemein: Was mach ich denn?
+- wie chani min style mit permacomputing vermittle

 >==Who is your audience?==

 >this is already too specific, why is the media installation the answer to your question?
 ___

+3. How can I